luvies/format-tree/README.md

 # Format Tree
-This library allows complete formatting of trees with guides and configurability.
+This library allows complete formatting of trees with guides and configurability that look similar to how npm and yarn dispay trees.
 The functions expect the predefined structure as defined in [index.ts](src/index.ts), and the full documentation for that format is also described there.
 However, some examples are show here (which are taken from the [test file](test/test.ts))

 ## Node-based
 Source: